Sixela33/StellarHackaton/README.md

-# ImpulsAr — Donation Proposals on Stellar (Soroban)
+# ImpulsAr — Donation Proposals on Stellar

 ImpulsAr is our Stellar GIVE Hackathon 2025 project.
 It lets KYC’d users request to list donation proposals.
 An admin reviews each request and, once approved, creates an on‑chain crowdfunding campaign secured by a Soroban smart contract with milestone-based releases.
 Donors contribute using a chosen token (e.g., XLM on Soroban).
 Funds can be refunded while a campaign is still running, and are withdrawn by milestone receivers only after judge approval.